JoseMMorales/Tea-Recipe/README.md

 ### **User Stories**
 ```
 As a tea lover user,
-I can know how to make a lovely cup of tea so I want to read the ingredients and preparation.
+I can know how to make a lovely cup of tea
+So I want to read the ingredients and preparation.

 As a user,
-I want to see an attractive layout with nice picture and clear steps so that encourages me to read until ending up.
+I want to see an attractive layout with nice picture and clear steps
+So that encourages me to read until ending up.

 As a user,
-I would like to find out ingredient instructions so I can get a better understanding of what I need to enjoy of my tea.
+I would like to find out ingredient instructions
+So I can get a better understanding of what I need to enjoy of my tea.

 As a user,
-I want to see the preparation steps so I can finally make a proper cup of tea.
+I want to see the preparation steps
+So I can finally make a proper cup of tea.

 ```